 You'll have imaging tests to see if the cancer has spread to other parts of your brain and your spinal cord.
 If the cancer has spread, you may have radiation to your whole brain and spinal cord.

 For this treatment, the radiation is placed very close to or inside the tumor.
 This may done with tiny plastic tubes, a balloon, or a fixed X-ray device.
 The radiation they give off travels a very short distance.
 This helps make sure it does not affect much nearby healthy tissue.
 This method may be used to send a high dose of radiation at the tumor site.

 Radiation treatment affects normal cells as well as cancer cells.
 It may cause side effects.
 These depend on how much radiation you get and how it's given.
 Possible side effects include:

 Trouble thinking and remembering

-Side effects specific to the area involved such as hearing loss
+Side effects to the area treated, such as hearing loss

-Sometimes, dead brain tissue will form at the site of the radiation.
+In some cases, dead brain tissue will form at the site of the radiation.
 This is called radiation necrosis.
-Most of the time, the mass of dead brain tissue contains both cancerous and healthy cells.
+The mass of dead brain tissue usually has both cancer cells and healthy cells.
 Radiation necrosis can take anywhere from months to years to develop.

 It's not always easy to tell the difference between radiation necrosis and cancer that has come back.
-A special brain scan, called a positron-emission tomography (PET) scan, can sometimes tell the difference between dead tissue and living cancer tissue.
+A brain scan called a positron-emission tomography (PET) scan can sometimes tell the difference.
 But often a biopsy is the only way to tell for sure.

 Radiation can also affect your genes.
-As a result, after radiation, you have a small risk of getting a second cancer.
+As a result, you have a small risk of a second cancer after radiation.
 This second cancer usually occurs many years later.
-Always talk to your radiation oncologist about the risks and benefits of radiation therapy to know your options.
+Talk to your radiation oncologist about the risks and benefits of radiation therapy.